ishaanj1/gryphonjs/README.md

 Gryphon JS is a tool that simplifies the process of animating HTML elements.
 Continue reading to find out how!

 ## Step 1: Import our libray
+Er I need to put this code up on the npm website.
+Should have that done in a couple days (I have college work to do at the moment).

 ## Step 2: Create your animation
 Head over to the [Gryphon JS](https://gryphonjs.herokuapp.com) website and play around.
 It's meant to resemble the interface of a typical video editing software, and should be pretty self explanatory.
 Whatever animation you create for the box will later be applied to your own website's HTML element.

 ## Step 3: Transfer the animation sequence to your web app
 This step assumes you have already gone to [Gryphon JS](https://gryphonjs.herokuapp.com).
 Once you're satisfied with your animation, click